 Transportation Engineer | 4-9 Years | Brunel | INR 8,00,000 – 12,00,000 |

-BE Marine Engineering is ideal for individuals who are fascinated by ships, marine technology, and mechanical systems.
+BE ME is ideal for individuals who are fascinated by ships, marine technology, and mechanical systems.
 It suits those who enjoy working with machines, have strong analytical skills, and are open to a career that often involves travel, sea time, and being away from home for extended periods.

 A marine engineer is responsible for maintaining and operating the ship’s engine, propulsion systems, generators, fuel systems, and other mechanical equipment.
 They ensure that the vessel runs smoothly and safely, troubleshoot technical issues, and oversee regular maintenance schedules.